main() Method Explained in Java

 }

-Execution Flow with main()
+Execution Flow Involving main()

-1. JVM loads the class
+- The JVM loads the class into memory.

 Common Beginner Mistakes

-• Assuming return value is used
+- Assuming the return value is used by the JVM

-Interview-Ready Answers
+Interview-Ready Explanation

 Short Answer